2 Bedroom (Sleeps 5) Cottage in Totland Bay

 CYCLISTS:

-The island is popular with cyclists & it stages the Isle of Wight Randonnee.
+The island is popular with cyclists & it stages the Isle of Wight Randonnee (Sunday 4 May 2025).
 The Lonely Planet apparently described the route as the best place in the world to cycle.
 The route can be followed all year as key junctions are marked.
 The Freshwater/Yarmouth cycle path is nearby.

 LOCAL RESTAURANTS include: